Frozenlock/dresser/readme.md

 Functions to fetch and update (`fetch`, `assoc-at!`, `get-at`, ...) that are guaranteed to work with every implementation.

-- Store nested maps without normalization.
+- Store *and query* nested maps without normalization.
 - Swap implementations without code modification.
 - Easy tests and debug with in-memory dressers.